BlogTeaching Resources10 Best Strategies to Better Engage With Students

 Strategy 7.
 Keep Students Busy All The Time

-Image of students studying outside
+Image of student studying outside

 One teacher can’t keep students constantly engaged and busy.
 There come many dead points in your classroom when your students have nothing to do, like when you are checking worksheets, preparing the classroom for a new activity, or waiting for a YouTube video to load.